nzzzzzw/gallo-market-analysis-portfolio/README.md

 > **📖 Want the complete backstory?** This README gives you the overview.
 For the full origin story, competition details, and what I learned, see **[ABOUT_PROJECT.md →](ABOUT_PROJECT.md)**

-In December 2020, my team at Wake Forest University won **first place** in a class competition for developing a market entry strategy for E. & J. Gallo Winery's Barefoot Hard Seltzer in the Chinese market.
+In December 2020, my team at Wake Forest University won **first place** in the GCP competition for developing a market entry strategy for E. & J. Gallo Winery's Barefoot Hard Seltzer in the Chinese market.
 We surveyed 273 consumers and made bold predictions about the future of hard seltzers.

 **Five years later, I revisited this analysis** to:
 - ✅ Validate our 2020 predictions with 2025 market data